[responsive_menu_pro]

 VAT is charged on the following types of transactions:

-• Supplies of goods and services within the territory of Poland.
+• Provision of goods and services within Poland.

-• Imports of goods from countries that do not belong to the European Union.
+• Importing goods from nations outside the European Union.

 Interested in Polish VAT news?